Home » Office 365 » Your Guide to Migrate Shared Mailbox to Office 365 Effectively!

 This example is a representation of a shared mailbox and from this, we can also able to understand the need for a shared mailbox.

-What are the Different Ways to Move Shared Mailbox Data to Office 365?
+Different Ways to Migrate Shared Mailbox to Office 365

-Before knowing the procedure to migrate shared mailboxes to Office 365, you have to understand there is no direct way to do this migration.
+Before knowing the procedure to move Office 365 mailbox to another user account, you have to understand there is no direct way to do this transition.
 However, you can convert the shared mailbox to Office 365 user mailbox using Exchange Admin Center and using the PowerShell script.
 Microsoft does not provide any built-in tools for this.

-How to Move Shared Mailbox to Office 365 Using PowerShell Script?
+#Solution 1.
+Convert Shared Mailbox to Regular Office 365 Using New EAC

-PowerShell to Convert the Shared Mailbox to Office 365 User Mailbox
+PowerShell to Migrate Shared Mailbox to Office 365!

 Step 1.
 In the very first step, you have to connect it to Exchange Online.